trans.png

 OUR PATRON

-JEREMY CORDEAUX AM KGSJ
+JEREMY CORDEAUX

 Jeremy Cordeaux.jpg

-Jeremy Cordeaux has worked successfully in all facets of the media – radio, television and print.
-His wide experience in radio extends from on-air presenter, a programmer, general manager, managing director and owner of three high performing and successful radio stations – 5AD FM, 5DN (the oldest talk station in Australia) and 5SE Mount Gambier.
-He enjoyed a successful career at 2GB and Channel 10 in Sydney.
-He was both a presenter and packager of prime time programmes and his career has been awarded with a Walkley Award for excellence in journalism, three gold medals from the International Radio Festival of New York for the “Best Talk Show Host in the World”, a bronze medal for the “Best Community Programme in the World”, awarded a Knighthood by the Order of Saint John (KGSJ) for services to the community and awarded an Order of Australia – AM for services to charity, the community and broadcasting.
-In 2015 Jeremy was inducted into the Australian Radio Hall of Fame for his outstanding contribution to broadcasting over the last 50 years
+Jeremy Cordeaux has worked successfully in aLl facets of the media - radio, television and print.
+His wide experience in radio from on-air presenter programmer, general manager, managing director and owner of three high performing and successful radio stations - 5AD FM, 5DN (the oldest talk station in Australia) and 5SE Mt.
+Gambier.
+He enjoyed a successful career at 2GB and channel 10 in Sydney.
+He was both a presenter and packager of prime time programmes and his career has been rewarded with a Walkley Award for excellence in journalism, three gold medals from the International Radio Festival of New York for the 'Best Talk Show Host in the World', AND a bronze medal for 'Best Community Programme in the World'.
+He has been awarded a Knighthood by the Order of St. John (KGSJ) for services to the community and awarded and Order of Australia - AM for services to charity, the community and broadcasting.
+In 2025 Jeremy was inducted into the Radio Hall of Fame for his outstanding contribution to broadcasting over the last 50 years.

-Jeremy Cordeaux has worked as a presenter of news and current affairs programmes for all the major radio and television networks in Adelaide.
-Jeremy has an extensive collection of beautiful British cars.
+Jeremy Cordeaux has worked as a presenter of news and current affairs programmes for all of the major radio and television stations in Adelaide.

-Est 1984..........Celebrating 40 years in 2024
+Est 1984..........Celebrating 42 years in 2026

 The All British Day is a static display motor vehicle event held on the second Sunday of March each year.